GlaIZier/todo/README.md

 Spring mvc todo list app

 ## Tests
-### Embedded (HSQL) and memory db implementation
 ```
-mvn clean verify
+mvn clean verify -P <memory/default/prod>
 ```
-### Production Postgres db tests
-Remove @Ignore from ProdPersistenceTest and run tests again.
-Make sure that Postgres db is started and contains Role user and admin and doesn't contain any task or user
+Also some tests are marked with @Ignore.
+You can remove this annotation to make them run.
+For some cases external Postgres db is needed.

 ## Deploy and run
 ### Deploy to standalone tomcat